-22.15 Strain Injury Prevention
+22.17 Injury Prevention

-- (a) The Employer and the Union agree that there is a shared interest in minimizing and/or eliminating musculoskeletal strain injuries or illnesses which are work related. - (b) The Ergonomics Task Force, as established by the JOHS Committee, shall work proactively to minimize risk factors by: - (1) Performing in-house workstation assessments and providing training to staff on evaluating factors which may contribute to risk, including: - (i) The layout of the workstation and equipment - (ii) Posture and movement - (iii) Work methods and task variety - (iv) Environmental conditions - (2) Providing information to employees regarding ergonomic issues. - (c) Where new equipment will be introduced to the workplace, or during the design and planning stages of new or renovated workplaces or workstations, the Employer will seek the appropriate advice with respect to the risk factors noted in (b)(1) above.
-Such advice will be sought from resources which will include the JOHS Committee or Work Health and Safety Representatives.
+- (a) The Employer and the Union agree that there is a shared interest in minimizing and/or eliminating injuries or illnesses which are work-related. - (b) The local Occupational Health and Safety Committee shall work proactively to identify and minimize factors which may cause or contribute to risk, including: - (1) Lifting and manual handling - (2) Use of hand tools - (3) Operating equipment - (4) The layout of the workstation and equipment - (5) Posture and movement - (6) Environmental conditions - (7) Physical and psychological demands of work - (c) Where new equipment or practices are introduced to the workplace, or during the design and planning stages of new or renovated workplaces or workstations, the Employer will seek the appropriate advice with respect to the risk factors noted in (b) above.
+Such advice will be sought from resources which will include the JOHS Committee or worker health and safety representatives.

-22.16 Working Alone
+22.18 Working Alone